Oregon State Bar: Former Communist Party members

-In Oregon, Frank V. Patterson, passed the bar in 1953, but was denied admission because of his previous affiliation with the Communist Party, Aided by the American Civil Liberties Union, Patterson sought and was granted review in the United States Supreme Court, which reversed the Oregon Supreme, and ordered the Oregon court to review the matter in light of the then-recent Konigsberg and Schware decisions.
+In Oregon, Frank V. Patterson, passed the bar in 1953, but was denied admission because of his previous affiliation with the Communist Party, Aided by the American Civil Liberties Union, Patterson sought and was granted review in the United States Supreme Court, which reversed the Oregon Supreme Court, and ordered the Oregon court to review the matter in light of the then-recent Konigsberg and Schware decisions.
 On remand, the bar's decision to deny Patterson admission was upheld by the Oregon Supreme Court.
 Another applicant, Nick Chaivoe, who had allegedly been a Communist, had been denied admission to the bar in the early 1950s.
 (Chaivoe was eventually admitted to the bar in 1963.)

-When Bernard Jolles applied for admission to the bar in 1963, the bar opposed his admission based on the fact that when seeking admission to his law school, Northwestern School of Law, that he had previously been a member of the Communist Party.
+When Bernard Jolles applied for admission to the bar in 1963, the bar opposed his admission based on the fact that when seeking admission to his law school, Northwestern School of Law, that he had not disclosed that he had previously been a member of the Communist Party.
 Jolles was fully aware of the Patterson decision, and developed his legal strategy with that case in mind.

 The Oregon Supreme Court, finding that Jolles had abandoned his allegiance to the Communist Party, admitted him to the bar association on a 4-2 vote, with then-recently appointed Justice Arno Denecke recusing himself.
 Jolles still could not practice in federal court, because, although normally a matter of course, his application for admission to the bar of the U.S. District Court for Oregon was delayed for two years.
 Jolles believed that District Court judge Gus J. Solomon was eventually instrumental in securing Jolles' admission.
 Twenty-five years later, in 1987, Jolles became president of the Oregon State Bar Association.

 Incorporation of the bar as a public agency

 Early proposals

 On January 3, 1933, it was reported that at a closed door meeting of the executive directors of the bar association, there had been a discussion of presenting to the legislature a proposal to incorporate the bar association and giving it disciplinary authority over its members.
-The measure was said to have the objective of raising the standard of legal practice.
+The measure was said to have had the objective of raising the standard of legal practice.

 The bill was introduced in the Oregon House of Representatives on February 9, 1933 by the committee on the judiciary.
 Under the terms of the 1933 bill, all persons then entitled to practice law in the State of Oregon, including judges of the supreme, circuit, and the district courts, and, with their consent, the judges of the U.S. district court, would become members of the Oregon State Bar association.

 The bill provided for a board of governors of three members for each of Oregon's three congressional districts.
 The bill would give the Board of Governors, the authority, by a two-thirds vote following a hearing, to make a recommendation to the Oregon Supreme Court for the disbarment of any member of the bar.